joakimoh/AtomTapeUtils/README.md

 > abc2tap myprog.abc -o myprog

-Convert to CSW format (for loading into emulator)

-> uef2csw myprog.uef -o myprog.csw

 Convert to WAV format (for loading into an Acorn Atom via audio cable connected between desktop and Acorn Atom)

 > abc2wav myprog.abc -o myprog.wav

-Optionally, you could do all this (except for the WAV file generation) with just one command:
+Optionally, you could do all this (except for the WAV & CSW files generation) with just one command:

 > abc2all myprog.abc -g gen_dir